vezenwa/vezenwa.github.io/README.md

+I created this jekyll website for Infusion Connect, a project I worked on as part of my master's program.
+I used jekyll's minima theme (documentation below) and designed all web pages using html and css.
+Visit vezenwa.github.io for information on the Infusion Connect project.

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.